All roads lead to Rome…

 Now, some solution providers have specialized with certain ERP platforms.
 But others only focus on attractive design, UI/UX, marketing, and so on.
 In the B2B world, those things aren’t critical in every market.
 Solution providers that focus on the front end alone may be overly dismissive of the integration, complexity, and cost of building an effective B2B ecommerce solution.

 Now yes, in many markets, you need rich content, recommended products, and all the best-of-breed user experience we’ve come to expect from Amazon.
-But if you start with the ERP system first, then add a Forrester-leading platform like Magento integrated to SAP in real time, you get the best of both worlds.
+But if you start with customer self-service for orders and invoices, then add B2B eCommerce and rich content on the same platform, you get the best of both worlds.

 3. CRM as the system of record